scoconno/scoconno.github.io/examined/God/Essay1.md

 ## Introduction

 You are a religious leader concerned about the teaching of evolutionary biology in high schools.
-You think that only God could explain the existence of life.
-The local school board is accepting public submissions on the issue.
+You think that only God could explain complexity in nature, and so you send an a letter to the school board arguing that religion, and not evolutionary biology, should be thought to students learning about the origin and existence of life.

 ## Task